marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 Go back to the file 0050_QueryTargetTable.sql and re-run the query using Ctrl-Alt-E.

-Confirm there is no row with id=33 in dim.Employee.
+<li>Confirm there is no row with id=33 in dim.Employee.
-Confirm the row with id=66 has their firstName and lastName values updated.
+<li>Confirm the row with id=66 has their firstName and lastName values updated.
-Confirm the new row with id=101 appears in dim.Employee Confirm the row with id=33 appears in dim.Employee_History Confirm the row with id=66 appears in dim.Employee_History
+<li>Confirm the new row with id=101 appears in dim.Employee
+<li>Confirm the row with id=33 appears in dim.Employee_History
+<li>Confirm the row with id=66 appears in dim.Employee_History

 So far, everything looks good.
 So I deployed my code to my test environment and tested it against live source data.